 As a researcher, Dr. Germain specializes in the research and development of foods to meet the challenges of tomorrow's diet.
 She oversees several multidisciplinary projects for the development of value-added foods, the study of rheology and the quantification of pre- or post-digestion nutritional compounds using the dynamic in vitro digestion platform (IVIDIP) of the CRD de St-Hyacinthe.
 The circular economy, cellular agriculture and the One Health concept are at the heart of its ongoing work.

 - Values of anti-nutritional compounds in crickets and darkeners.

 - Project in collaboration with indigenous communities involving the 3 sisters (corn, squash and beans) and sunflower.

 - Development of the in vitro digestion platform (IVIDIP)

 Scientific advisor for the Professional Association of Nutritionists with Dysphagia Expertise.

 International experience and/or work

-Dr. Germain is a nutritionist with over 20 years of experience in research and nutritional treatment of malnutrition associated with aging and dysphagia including texture-modified foods.
+Dr. Germain is a nutritionist with over 25 years of expertise in research and nutritional treatment of age-associated malnutrition and dysphagia, including controlled rheology foods.

-Adjunct Professor, School of Human Nutrition, McGill University
+- Adjunct Professor at the School of Human Nutrition at McGill University